-This exciting and unique programme has been developed to support people in the early stages of innovation in addressing the personal and practical challenges involved in taking an innovation idea forward.
+This exciting and unique programme was developed to support people in the early stages of innovation in addressing the personal and practical challenges involved in taking an innovation idea forward.

-This novel programme is designed to provide time and a structured process to supportively challenge participants in developing the skills, networks, expertise, confidence and motivation to move their idea forward.
+This novel programme was designed to provide time and a structured process to supportively challenge participants in developing the skills, networks, expertise, confidence, and motivation to move their idea forward.

-The specific focus is on the early stage of development to ensure that work moving forward is defined clearly, underpinned by a strong sense of the skills, expertise and resources required, the networks which need to be developed and of some of the personal challenges involved in the project.
+The specific focus was on the early stage of development to ensure that work moving forward was defined clearly, underpinned by a strong sense of the skills, expertise and resources required, the networks which need to be developed and of some of the personal challenges involved in the project.

 NHS employees within the member or partner organisations of the NWC AHSN who have a clearly defined and agreed innovation on which they want to work.